How to Center Park Tool Wheel Truing Stands

 Centering Caliper Arm

 Before starting this next procedure, check the calipers for free movement.
 Pull outward and then release.
-Use nut to make adjustments if they do not move freely.
+Use the nut to make adjustments if they do not move freely.

 The entire caliper arm can be moved left or right using the two nuts at the base of the caliper arm.